 Yes!
 What specific permits you require will depend on your state or local city authorities.
-The good news is that they won’t be too expensive to obtain, usually around $100-$200.
+The good news is that for a mobile home 2 story trailer, they won’t be too expensive to obtain, usually around $100-$200.
 If your home is located in a park, you should also consult your park management first.

 Even if they don’t have explicit clauses against construction projects in the park, they (and the other tenants for that matter) might not be too happy with the noise and discomfort.

 From the very beginning, you will need to factor how you are going to extend utilities to the second part of your home.
 If you aren’t experienced and skilled in working with plumbing or electricity, you should get an independent contractor to do this for you.